ETOSPHERES-Labs/etopay-sdk/sdk/docs/index.md

 - [:fontawesome-solid-cube:{ .lg .middle } __SDK Modules__](./SDK%20Modules/Managing%20user.md){ .md-button}

     ---
-    Once you're comfortable with the basics and configuration, this section delves into the core SDK module functions around user and wallet management, kyc onboarding processes, integration with exchanges, helping you leverage the full power of the Cawaena SDK.
+    Once you're comfortable with the basics and configuration, this section delves into the core SDK module functions around user and wallet management, kyc onboarding processes, integration with exchanges, helping you leverage the full power of the ETOPay SDK.

     [:octicons-arrow-right-24: Modules](./SDK%20Modules/Managing%20user.md)